|

 Clearly not, because you are paying it.
 You are even using more power to argue with me here.

-Quote ="SmokeyTA"You are doing nothing here but espousing the free market economic theory that the free market will drive costs down yet where it doesn’t saying the only alternative is for the government to subsidise it or lose that service.
+Quote SmokeyTA="SmokeyTA"You are doing nothing here but espousing the free market economic theory that the free market will drive costs down yet where it doesn’t saying the only alternative is for the government to subsidise it or lose that service.
 If the a company cannot provide a service without government subsidy, it shouldn’t provide that service that is the free market.
 What certainly cannot be acceptable is that a private company receives government subsidy and makes a profit.
 That is simply giving money collected by tax to rich individuals.

 There is no way that government subsidy can be compatible with a free market.
 Any market which operates with a government subsidy, cannot even begin to argue that it is in anyway, shape, or form a free one '"